What are your thoughts or simulation results of the balancing costs in a regime of 15 min ISP and one price settlement?

 Is there analysis on how HVDC ramping will be increased as ISP 15 is introduced?

 Preliminary analysis by TSOs shows 15 min ISP in the Nordics will open the possibility to increase energy trading opportunities as a result of new HVDC ramping restrictions.
-Nordic TSOs will look deeper into this topic during autumn 2019, and we intend to have a proposal for future restrictions ready before summer 2020.
+Nordic TSOs will look deeper into this topic during 2020, and we intend to have a proposal for future restrictions ready before summer 2021.

 What will be the method for profiling consumers not measured at 15 minutes?
 Will it differ from country to country?

-In DK the plan is to apply the profile generated from those consumers from where 15 min data is available, and apply that to those meters that are hourly based.
-By this the hourly profiling will get more and more precise, the more meters that are converted into 15 min resolution.
-A similar method will be applied in Norway.
+In DK the plan is to apply the profile generated from those consumers from where 15 min data are available and apply that to those meters that are hourly based.
+By this, the hourly profiling will get more and more precise, the more meters that are converted into 15 min resolution.

 When applying for a derogation from 15 min ISP, TSOs must make an assessment of the consequences of requested derogation on adjacent markets and of the possible risks for the integration of balancing markets across Europe.
 According to EBGL article 62(5)(d-e).
 What is the timetable for conducting the assessment and will it undergo public consultation?